Legal Aid Society

 Civilian Complaint Review Board

-If you feel your rights have been violated by a member of the New York City Police Department you can file a complaint with the Civilian Complaint Review Board (CCRB) or by calling 800-341-2272.
+If you feel your rights have been violated by a member of the New York City Police Department, you can file a complaint with the CCRB online, in-person at 100 Church Street, by phone at 800-341-2272 or 311, or via social media by tagging the CCRB (@CCRB_NYC on X or Instagram).